-A list of officiates available to perform a marriage ceremony is posted on the information board located in the Probate’s office.
-Please read the following law pertaining to current judges:
+A full list of officiants available to perform a marriage ceremony is available in the Probate office.

 The following items are required to apply for a Marriage License:

-- $56 cash, money order, or certified funds without proof of certified premarital education - effective July 1, 2005
+- $58 cash, money order, or certified funds without proof of certified premarital education

 - Applicants must be 18 years of age or older